AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/transaction-reports-billable-apis.md

   </tr>
   <tr>
    <td><a href="https://developer.adobe.com/experience-manager-forms-cloud-service-developer-reference/references/output-batch/#tag/Batch-Configuration/operation/CreateBatchConfig" target="_blank">generatePrintedOutputBatch</a></td>
-   <td>Hiermee converteert u een set XDP- en PDF-documenten naar een set PostScript- (PS), Printer Command Language (PCL)- en ZPL-bestandsindelingen. </td>
+   <td>Hiermee converteert u een set XDP- en PDF-documenten naar een set PostScript- (PS), Printer Command Language- (PCL) en ZPL-bestandsindelingen. </td>
    <td>Verwerkte documenten</td>
    <td> <!-- The generatePDFOutputBatch API combines a form template with a record and generates a PDF.
 When you process a batch of records, the transaction reporting service counts each record as a separate PDF rendition. <br> You can use the <a href="https://developer.adobe.com/experience-manager/reference-materials/6-5/forms/javadocs/com/adobe/fd/output/api/BatchOptions.html#getGenerateManyFiles--">getGenerateManyFiles</a> flag to combine multiple renditions to single PDF file.
 Irrespective of the status of flag, the service counts each record as a separate PDF rendition. --> </td>
   </tr>